 UPDATED CHRONIC DISEASE MANAGEMENT

-Click on the topics below for the July 2017-18 updated evidence based guidelines based on those from Brig Royd Surgery
+Click on the topics below - for examples of evidence based (brief) guidelines for Primary Care

 - How long should an CDM review appointment be with the Practice Nurse?

 - What bloods need to be done at the annual review?